Abstract

 The pipeline performance was assessed using the following metrics.

 Representative evaluation locations were selected at the bases of light poles or advertisement boards, as these features are easily identifiable in the point cloud map (Figure 3c).
-The cloth simulation filter (CSF) presented by Zhang et al. (
+The cloth simulation filter (CSF) presented by Zhang et al. (33) was applied to separate ground and non-ground points, facilitating the accurate selection of representative reference points.

 Results